viviandotdev/ObsidianVault/70 Tags/philosophy.md

 [[stocisim]]

 **Books**

+Plato.
+Symposium.
+Russell.
+Sceptical Essays.
+Russell.
+The Scientific Outlook.
+Popper.
+The Poverty of Historicism.

+Lakoff.
+Metaphors we live by.
+Lakoff.
+Women, Fire and Dangerous Things.
+Ari Heljakka.
+Model Zero.

 [[The Courage to be Disliked by Ichiro Kishimi Fumitake Koga]] [[The Untethered Soul by Michael A Singer]]
 [[Be Water by Shannon Lee]]